imagej/imagej.github.io/_pages/plugins/blind-analysis-tools.md

 </center>

-It is possible to make a **decision** about an opened image, for example, weak/medium/strong or small/large, etc. You can simply type your own decision choices at the beginning by pressing the “Set” button.
+It is possible to make a **decision** about an opened image, for example, weak/medium/strong or small/large, etc. You can simply type your own decision choices at the beginning by pressing the "Set" button.
 Provide your decision choices as a comma-separated list and press OK.
-Note that once you press the “Open First Image” button, the “Set” button and the macro text box will be disabled.
+Note that once you press the "Open First Image" button, the "Set" button and the macro text box will be disabled.

 <center>